drummerdude2003/CursedDlls.BepinEx/README.md

 This change makes any magazine usable on any gun.
 Why not?

+### `Cursed.RemoveRoundTypeCheck` -- allows any round to be used in any gun

+Carrots in an SMG?
+Oh my!

 ### `Cursed.TimeScale` -- allows to speed up or slow down the game